-And perhaps a fourth use of the term: a specific classification of an erroneous argument as in, “Appeal to Authority fallacy.”
+Perhaps a fourth use of the term: a specific classification of an erroneous argument, as in the “Appeal to Authority fallacy.”

 Fallacies are dangerous because they are not always easy to spot, especially to the untrained mind, yet they often elude our critical faculties, making them persuasive for all the wrong reasons -- sort of like optical illusions for the mind.
 Some, however, are as clearly wrong as a pig roast at a bar mitzvah.
 For example,

-Now if I told you that the sun was about 30 miles from earth and the size of a football stadium, I would not be committing a fallacy -- but I would be a moron.
+Now, if I told you that the sun was about 30 miles from the earth and the size of a football stadium, I would not be committing a fallacy -- but I would be a moron.
 Factual errors are not fallacies.

 In many cases, fallacies can be committed by either the author of the argument, the audience interpreting the argument -- or both the author and the audience.
-For example, in the argument by fast talking fallacy, the author (the one doing the fast talking) could simply be a natural fast talker, but you (the audience) can fallaciously reason that to mean he is very smart, confident, and therefore conclude that his claims are true.
+For example, in the argument by fast talking fallacy, the arguer (the one doing the fast talking) could simply be a natural fast talker, but you (the audience) might fallaciously reason that to mean he is very smart and confident and, therefore, conclude that his claims are true.
 The arguer might be talking fast purposely, knowing that you will not have enough time to process his claims and construct a counter-argument, and could be accused of fallacious tactics, but not necessarily guilty of fallacious reasoning.
-And in this case, the argument itself would not even be fallacious.
+In this case, the argument itself would not even be fallacious.

 On Reason and Rationality

 As you might have guessed, those who are unreasonable and irrational are either incapable or unwilling to accept that their arguments are fallacious, if in fact they are.
 In these cases, you can come down to their level, appeal to their emotions, and exploit their cognitive biases -- but this takes some manipulative talent and I would argue that it is not very ethical.
 You can simply give up and refuse to argue any further, which I have done at times.
 Or, if possible, you can show how their arguments and beliefs are inconsistent with other beliefs they hold.
-This is my preferred strategy, because it is not patronizing, nor does it reflect my frustration.
-One possibility: start by telling them why their argument is fallacious, then, by analogy, give them an example of that fallacy on a different topic.
-For example:
+This is my preferred strategy because it is not patronizing, nor does it reflect my frustration.

-When I was a kid I collected baseball cards, now as an adult I collect logical fallacies (what a geek).
-Fallacies range from the well-known to the obscure, ancient to the modern, clear to the complex.
+When I was a kid, I collected baseball cards and now, as an adult, I collect logical fallacies (what a geek).
+Fallacies range from the well-known to the obscure, from the ancient to the modern, and from the simple to the complex.
 Like astronomical objects, new ones are being “discovered” all the time, and if you discover one, you get to name it.
 In addition to the over 300 I have collected over the years, I have a few of my own that I am proud to share for the first time.
-Mine are indicated by a “*” after the name, and are just as valid as is Aristotle’s.
+Mine are indicated by a “*” after the name.

 I know of no other collection as complete, so I hope you appreciate all my hard work that went into this book, and you decide that you should have paid much more for this book, and send me a check for the difference.